-Analysts estimate that the global uranium market will remain oversupplied by 15 to 20 million pounds in 2018.
-Utilities appear to be well supplied in the near and mid-term and combined with a well-supplied global market, we may continue to see weakness in spot and term contract prices for uranium.
-However, continued supply discipline, Japanese reactor restarts, and reduced secondary supplies should combine to drive uranium prices higher over the next several years.
+Analysts estimate that the global uranium market is changing from oversupply to a slight supply deficit through to 2020.
+However, utilities appear to be well supplied in the near and mid-term.
+With mine production curtailment by Cameco Corporation ("Cameco") and Cameco's ongoing spot purchases in the market to fulfill their existing long term contracts, spot and term prices for uranium may trend higher.
+Continued supply discipline, Japanese reactor restarts, and reduced secondary supplies should combine to drive uranium prices higher over the next several years.
 (Source: TD Securities Inc.)